edocintelligence/eDoc-Easy-Tables/readme.txt

 1. Beautiful tables are easy.
 2. Create table columns with flexible types and names easy.
 3. Admin a table to start filling in the rows.
-4. Setup .
-5. The fully configurable XML sitemap for Yoast SEO.

 == Changelog ==

+= 1.23 =

+Release Date: November 17th, 2016

+* Bugfixes:
+	* Corrected issue causing errors.

 = 1.22 =

 Release Date: November 8th, 2016

 * Enhancements:
-	* Included a new video walkthrough for .
+	* Included a new video walkthrough for tutorial.

 * Bugfixes:
 	* Corrected issue with CSS.